naveenblack444/Ex.No.-1.1---Design-and-Draft-the-given-2D-Sketches-in-modelling-software./README.md

 ## AIM

-To sketch the given drawing with dimensions using fusion 360 tool.
+To sketch the given drawing with dimensions using fusion 360 tool..

 ## REQUIREMENTS